Course credit for a weekend field trip

 It’s easy to sign up

-Just go online, and add a field trip to your course schedule.
+Just go to your mySFA account, and add a field trip to your course schedule.
 You can sign up for more than one for additional credit.
 There are no prerequisites, and the courses count toward upper-level general electives.
 Some trips may be limited to freshman and sophomores due to space constraints.
 Field trips fill up quickly, so sign up early.